 Both the heat sink and cold plate should be sufficiently rigid to prevent any bowing or deformation when clamping your assembly together.
 If components are not sufficiently rigid, modules will not perform optimally and may be damaged.
 Aluminum components should not be less than 6 mm thick and copper components not be less than 4 mm.
 Clamping screws should only be located on the module/s center line.
 We recommend the clearance between module edges and bolt holes be 3 mm.
 If space does not allow this, you may increase the distance but not exceed 12 mm.

-Finally, If your finished product will be operating at temperatures near the dew point, or if the equipment will be routinely turned off, condensation from components may become water which can enter the module.
+Finally, If your finished product will be operating at temperatures near, or below, the dew point, or if the equipment will be routinely turned off, condensation from components may become water that can enter the module.
 This moisture can cause corrosion leading to performance deterioration, or an electrical short.
 Adequate care should be taken to seal modules from moisture.
-If you prefer, order moisture protected modules that have been either “potted” to prevent the long term problems associated with electro-corrosion within the module ("P" suffix in part number) or order Epoxy sealed modules that have a bead of aircraft grade epoxy around the perimeter of the module, and sufficiently far down the leads to prevent wicking ("E" suffix in part number).
-Together these offer exceptional protection from condensation however Epoxy sealing is recommended in most applications and certainly better protection than potting alone.
+We offer Epoxy and RTV edge sealing that consits of a bead of aircraft grade epoxy (or silicone RTV) around the perimeter of the module, and sufficiently far down the leads to prevent wicking ("E" suffix in part number for Epoxy, "RTV" for RTV).
+While both offer protection from condensation, Epoxy sealing is generally recommended because of its very low vapor permeability.
+(An Epoxy edge seal also provides a more concrete edge that helps to reduce damage to the ceramics during installation if a technician initially applies uneven clamping pressure.)
+Finally, both edge seals will reduce the ΔTmax as a result of a thermal bridge resulting from their application.
+The ΔTmax is reduced by 1-2 °C for Epoxy sealed modules and 2-3 °C for Silcone sealed modules.